vdjurovic/generator-front-proxy/README.md

 Sometimes it's required to set additional data to the request being proxied.
 For example, you may need to set additional headers, request parameters etc. For this, you can use function `onDecorateRequest()` in file `server/app.js`.
 There is already a sample of this provided inside the file.

+# Additional options

+After the project is created, you can create new HTML pages with pre-configured Bower and minifaction hooks.
+This makes sure that all your HTML files are correctly processed and have correct dependencies.

+    yo front-proxy:html home.html --title 'Custom title'

+This will create new HTML file at `src/home.html` with title *Custom title*.
+If you do not specify title, it defaults to *Untitled*.